mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 #### Summary: Home Funds and RQs

-This research supports fiding of other research which highlight value of games and media projects to incorporate home funds [Resnick , Scratch].
-It also aligns with PBL literature which advocates the personalisation of projects [find a nice one].
+This research supports fiding of other research which highlight value of incorporating home interests in  games, coding and media projects [@resnick_mothers_2012; @papert_mindstorms:_1980].
+It also aligns with PBL literature which advocates the personalisation of projects and the value of exploring concepts using home funds of knowledge [@moje_maestro_2001]

-The use of home funds of knowlege as a tactic by facilitators can be highly motivating in early stages of the design process and sustain the coding activity to overcome problems to share the personalised object created.
+This research indicates that in particular, the use of home interests as a tactic by facilitators can be highly motivating in early stages of the design process and sustain the coding activity to overcome problems in order to share the personalised object created.

+MOVE?
+PLAYTESTING?
-The tacit knowledge of children as proficient consumers of games gives them agency in the process of feeding back.
+In addition, The tacit knowledge of children as proficient consumers of games gives them agency in the process of feeding back.

 There is evidence here that frictions involved in dealing with expectations, are helped by the use of a templated game which has an implied narrative and creative frame which scaffolds the initial creative process. (like a core musical style from which to jam from, or provided constraints in a drama process which help guide improvisation.)

-This shifts the focus of the microworld concept away from emboddied STEM concepts, often maths or computing concepts, to provide a base for creative expression.
+This shifts the focus of activity away from emboddied STEM concepts, often maths or computing concepts, to provide a base for creative expression.

 <!-- While, the personal expression via narrative and asset design can be engage and sustain the motivation of participants, these processes brought tensions identified in the _design chapter_ namely: (edit down into list? ) -->